 Smash And Co. wedding calligrapher Ashley Meyers Combs's favorite advantage is simply that it's something different.
 "From color palette to flowers and décor, there are elements of the season to inspire your theme that will stand out in a sea of peonies."
 If your style is romantic, she recommends trying shades of winter white and lots of greenery, and if you're going for a rustic-cozy vibe (think "Aspen Cabin"), use lots of wood and deep hues.
 "Embrace the season by throwing blankets over guests' chairs or keep them warm by serving a hot signature cocktail."

 8. It's the Best Time for Black Tie

 If you're planning a formal wedding, you can bet you'll hear much less complaining from your guests in black tie attire when it's cold outside, says Tracie Domino, founder of Tracie Domino Events.
 "Tuxedos weren't meant for outdoor ceremonies and cocktail hours in the heat of the summer, however, they are the perfect choice for indoor winter weddings, as are gowns covered in sequins."

 9. You Won't Be a Hot Mess

 Some people seriously don't deal well in the heat.
-It makes them irritated, cranky, and not to mention a sweaty mess.
+It makes them irritated, cranky, and not to mention, a sweaty mess.
 Wedding planner Leah Weinberg, owner of Color Pop Events points out that when it comes to weather, you can always add layers to combat the cold, but in the hotter months, well, you can't exactly take off your clothes.
-"If you're stressed about being hot and sweaty for your wedding photos, than a winter wedding is perfect for you!"
+"If you're stressed about being hot and sweaty for your wedding photos, then a winter wedding is perfect for you."

 10. Stunning Snowy Wedding Photos

-If you're blessed with a sprinkling of snow ahead of your big day, you can snap some stunning snowy wedding photos that'll revival any sun-drenched summer snapshot.
+If you're blessed with a sprinkling of snow ahead of your big day, you can snap some stunning snowy wedding photos that'll rival any sun-drenched summer snapshot.